ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

 ### Configuring Authentication Policies for the Directory

-After integrating your corporate AD, you need to specify instructions about which authentication options and methods are supported for it.
-The **Policy** tab of the directory settings enables you to configure:
+After integrating your corporate Directory, you need to specify instructions about which authentication options and methods are supported for it.
+The **Policy** tab of the directory settings allows you to select ForgeRock as a Primary and/or Secondary authenticator and specify one-time password (OTP) settings.

+When ForgeRock is selected as an authenticator (either Primary or Secondary), information including user agent, Source IP, etc. is sent to ForgeRock for additional policy enforcement or authentication.

+The procedure below explains how to configure the following settings in the **Policy** tab:

 -   **Supported authenticators:** ForgeRock Authenticator can function as a primary or secondary authenticator (or both).

     - **When ForgeRock is a Primary authenticator**, it can work alongside or instead of Octopus Authenticator.
 If both methods are enabled, users will be able to choose the authenticator they prefer.

     - **When ForgeRock is a Secondary authenticator**, users first authenticate with another authentication method (not ForgeRock).
-Then, information is sent to ForgeRock for additional authentication.
-Information that is sent includes user agent, Source IP and the authentication that was used for the primary authenticator.
+Then, information is sent to ForgeRock for additional policy enforcement or authentication.
+This information includes the usual headers as well as the authentication that was used for the primary authenticator.

 -   **OTP settings:** To enhance authentication capabilities, Secret Double Octopus provides the option of issuing a one-time password for login.
 You can enable either or both of these OTP options: